vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 ### Preserved config name

-`$darkSelector` is preserved for darkmode selector.
+`$dark-selector` is preserved for darkmode selector.
 You are expected to set this variable if you want your plugin or theme support darkmode.
 This variable will be used later in palette files.

 ::: tip

-- If you are developing a plugin, you may set `$darkSelector: html.dark !default;` in default config files, as `@vuepress/theme-default` is doing that.
+- If you are developing a plugin, you may set `$dark-selector: html.dark !default;` in default config files, as `@vuepress/theme-default` is doing that.

   Your plugin will work with default theme, and users are allowed to change this selector in config file if they are using a third-party theme with different dark selector.

-- If you are developing a theme, you may set `$darkSelector` in default config files with your darkmode selector without `!default`, so that users cannot overide it.
+- If you are developing a theme, you may set `$dark-selector` in default config files with your darkmode selector without `!default`, so that users cannot overide it.

 :::